snsreddy/product-api/README.md

 # product-api
-To do for mulesoft product-api
+To do for scm mulesoft product-api